IamThilina/ecom-facet/README.md

-│   ├── providers               # all the react providers the application uses are defined here │   ├── reducers                # all the reducers used to handle complex state management goes here │   ├── services                # all the methods used to fetch data from back end goes here │   └── types                   # all the type-script type definitions of the project goes here │
+│   ├── providers               # all the react providers the application uses are defined here │   ├── reducers                # all the reducers used to handle complex state management goes here │   ├── services                # all the methods used to fetch data from back end goes here │   ├── types                   # all the type-script type definitions of the project goes here │   ├── index.scss              # all the component styles are imported from here │   └── index.tsx               # boostrap the application once loaded to browser │
 │── .babelrc                    # all the configurations required for transpilling goes here │── .eslintrc.json              # all the configurations required for linting oes here